ysndr/blog/src/posts/guides/nix-shells.md

 }: ...
 ```

-_All extra attributes get are applied as env variables._
+_All extra attributes unknown to `mkDerivation` are applied as env variables._

+You can provide a `shellHook` to run commands whenever you enter the shell

 :::

-Being closely connected to flakes `nix develop` supports loading a flakes development shell directly if a `devShell` output is defined.
+Being closely connected to flakes, `nix develop` supports loading a flake's development shell directly if a `devShell` output is defined.

 :::{.help header=Example caption="(Adapted from my previous [post](../internals/2021-01-01-flake-ification.md)).
 "}